7 Best Private Email Services

 2. Tuta

-With robust encryption, great data protection practices and being user focused email service provider, tuta is a great option for anyone trying to have a secure email provider which can be trusted around the clock.
+With robust encryption, great data protection practices and being user focused email service provider, Tuta is a great option for anyone trying to have a secure email provider which can be trusted around the clock.

 Key Features

-- End-to-End Encryption: All emails, including subject lines, are End-To-End Encrypted automatically by default.
+- End-to-End Encryption: All emails, including subject lines, are End-to-End Encrypted automatically by default.

 - Zero Access to Your Data: Tuta employs a zero-knowledge encryption, even Tuta itself can’t read your emails.